codewithyug06/Spirorobs/README.md

 ✔ Distributed Soft Segmentation

-Each of the 21 segments has:
+Each of the 21 soft segments includes:

-Mesh geometry
+Mesh geometry (STL)

 Ball-joint kinematics

-Tendon routing in/out sites
+In/out tendon routing sites

 📚 Applications